votca/votca/README.rst

 |Codacy Badge| |CI| |Docker| |DOI|

-This is VOTCA's next generation build system for CSG and XTP.
-It allows you to easily install:
+This is VOTCA, whhich provides the two following subpackages:

 -  VOTCA-CSG, a library which provides tools to develop coarse-grained potentials from atomistic simulation data